nicklafferty/craftycody/content/crafts/diy-stenciling-an-accent-wall-in-my-sunroom.md

 So, full disclosure.
 My walls are textured and painting an intricate stencil was a huge pain.
 I didn't realize how difficult it would be.
 Our walls aren't that heavily textured, but I guess it's enough to wear the stencil won't lay flat and it causes a lot of bleeding.
 The laundry room door I did before was easy because it's completely smooth.

 I didn't take any pictures because it was embarrassing, but my first pass over the stencil was a disaster.
 None of the details came through.
 It was just blobs of green paint in vague shapes.
-I was...upset to say the least.
+I was...upset, to say the least.
 I had to paint over it with our regular wall color which added time to this project.

 My second pass went better.
 I did a couple of techniques in smaller areas and found that the foam roller was still best, but I blotted most of the paint off onto a paper towel.
 There was a lot less bleeding as a result, but I'm still going to have to go back over the design with my grey paint to bring back some of those details.
 However, it created a watercolor-type effect that I just love.